perfectapi/sunlight-labs-node/readme.md

 ## From Node.js

 Like any other API.
-Run the test server or the command-line to get help on the available commands and their parameters.
+See http://services.perfectapi.com:3001/sunlightlabs/testapp/ or run the test server or the command-line to get help on the available commands and their parameters.

 ```
 var sunlight = require('sunlight-labs');